 Budget-Wise, the Best Choice

 As mentioned above, vinyl flooring is affordable.
 Since it can be made out of recyclable material, manufacturing it has lesser costs than other flooring materials.
 However, the prices of vinyl flooring may differ when it comes to thickness and pattern.
-Brand can also play a role in price range, so if you’re not particular about it, getting local material can be a good option too.
+A brand can also play a role in price range, so if you’re not particular about it, getting local material can be a good option too.

 Vinyl flooring is non-toxic and can resist a variety of stains.
 Vinyl is treated with chemicals that make it virtually stain resistant.
 Depending on the liquid spilled, you can easily clean up your vinyl flooring.
-Of course, regular maintenance is still required to keep vinyl’s appearance like brand new.
+Of course, regular maintenance is still required to keep the vinyl’s appearance like brand new.

 Wooden floor tiles may look good, but once water seeps in, they’ll begin to rot.
 Some wood tiles can also develop bloats or welts as a result of water constantly spilling on them.
 On the other hand, Vinyl flooring is a plastic that’s made out of chlorine and ethylene.
 Since it’s plastic, you don’t have to worry about any damages brought about by any liquid.